ghaschel/vscode-angular-html/README.md

     <img src="assets/angular-html.png" title="vscode-angular-html" alt="Logo" />
 </div>

 > Note: No theme will have the highlighting displayed in these images.
-For that effect, run the `vscode-angular-html: Set legacy color customizations` command from the command pallete and you're good to go.
+For that effect, run the `vscode-angular-html: Set custom color customizations` command from the command pallete and you're good to go.

 ## Angular HTML Template Syntax Highlighting